varigence/docs/bimlflex/reference-documentation/EnableRollbackPsa.md

 # Rollback PSA

-Should the Batch orchestration engine rollback (delete) committed changes to the PSA (Persistent Staging) database when failed loads are detected
+Determines whether the Batch orchestration engine rolls back (deletes) committed changes to the Persistent Staging database in case of a failed process.

 Notes:
 * This setting is part of the `Orchestration` settings category.
 * The default value for this setting is `N`.